-As this Application is being assessed as a general procedure, there will be one round of public comment.
-Submissions to this Assessment Report will be used to develop the Approval Report for this Application.
+As this Application is being assessed as a general procedure, there was only one round of public comment.
+Submissions to this Assessment Report were used to develop the Approval Report for this Application.
+The main issues raised in public comments are discussed in this Report.
+Neither the preferred approach nor the draft variation to the Code has altered from that proposed in the Assessment report.